- Things to Do

 Morning Outings: Spend the morning shopping Downtown and don’t miss Serendipity Road, a makers market with more than 70 Michigan-based vendors.
 Make your way to the Midland Area Farmers Market, one of the largest in the state, for fresh florals for your hotel room and souvenirs to take home from your trip!

 Roll into Ray's Bike Shop and ride your rented Specialized along the 30-mile, picturesque Pere Marquette Rail Trail.
 Start at The Tridge to experience a unique three-way bridge at the confluence of two rivers!
-Speaking of water, keep a morning paddle with Ike’s Mobile Kayak Rentals on your radar, along with a visit to Chippewa Nature Center to hike… or relax with a cup of tea and watch the Pine River idle by.
+Speaking of water, keep a morning paddle with Ike’s Mobile Kayak Rentals or Nor'East Outdoors on your radar, along with a visit to Chippewa Nature Center to hike… or relax with a cup of tea and watch the Pine River idle by.

 Lunch: Enjoy St. Louis-style barbecue right in Downtown Midland at Molasses Smokehouse + Bar, with meats smoked low and slow, signature sides, and sweet tea.
 Or enjoy Maru Sushi & Grill for Japanese sashimi, nigiri, omakase chef's creations, and hibachis; Basil Thai Bistro for fresh Papaya Salad, Curry Fried Rice, or Pad Thai; or Proper Taco for corn tortillas, expertly seasoned proteins, and house-made sauces.